Last updated on:

-It hosts the same 120 ball capacity as the smaller model, and every bit of durability that its predecessor model boasts.
+It hosts the same 120-ball capacity as the smaller model and every bit of durability that its predecessor model boasts.

 #3 Wilson Portable Tennis Ball Machine

+The oscillator is another great feature that will deliver randomly placed shots which mimics what you’d expect when playing a match.
 Your opponents aren’t going to use predictable methods, and Wilson is here to help with that.

 #4 Lobster Elite Two Tennis Ball Machine

 Whether you’re focused mostly on your backhand, forehand, volley or approach shot, this tennis ball machine could be your one-way ticket to stardom!

 Designed with a triple oscillation method, you’re given random shots through sixty varying degrees to train you for anything that might come your way.

 This lobster tennis ball machine may look small, but it actually has one of the best ball capacities out there with 150 per load.